History RePPPeated - How public-private partnerships are failing

 Although the involvement of the private sector in public service provision is not new, there is currently keen political interest in PPPs as an important way to leverage private finance.
-Donor governments and financial institutions, such as the World Bank Group (WBG) and other multilateral development banks (MDBs), have set up multiple initiatives to promote changes in national regulatory frameworks to allow for PPPs, as well as to provide advice and finance for PPP projects.
+Donor governments and financial institutions, such as the World Bank Group and other multilateral development banks, have set up multiple initiatives to promote changes in national regulatory frameworks to allow for PPPs, as well as to provide advice and finance for PPP projects.

 The case studies presented in this report build on research conducted by civil society experts in recent years and have been written by the people who often work with and around the communities affected by these projects.